 In the initial years of Nazi rule, Jewish newspapers found it increasingly difficult to operate.
 Because the Third Reich was an authoritarian dictatorship that did not tolerate criticism in the press, and because Jewish life itself was under assault, Jewish newspapers found themselves in a precarious position after 1933.

-The Nazis had always railed against the "Jewish press," because they believed that the "Jewish conspiracy"—which they were convinced was driving world events, against the purported German and European "interests"—was insidiously spinning news for its own purposes, disseminating an anti-German message through the liberal press.
-Disproportionate numbers of Jewish journalists and editors, the consequence of an uneven, century-long process of Jewish emancipation in the German lands, allowed the Nazis to accuse the Jews of "running" the press in Germany.
-From the early years of their rule, in accordance with their strategy of removing Jews from civil service and other public positions, the Nazis thus stripped Jewish owners of their newspapers, and fired Jewish journalists and editors.
+The Nazis had always railed against the "Jewish press" because they believed that the "Jewish conspiracy"—which they were convinced was driving world events, against German and European "interests"—was manipulating news for its own purposes and spreading anti-German messages.
+The strong prevalence of Jewish journalists and editors in all German news media—a consequence of an uneven, century-long process of Jewish emancipation in the German lands—allowed the Nazis to accuse the Jews of "running" the press in Germany.
+From the early years of their rule, as part of a strategy of removing Jews from civil service and other public positions, the Nazis thus stripped Jewish owners of their newspapers, and fired Jewish journalists and editors.

 The anonymous article featured here is a matter-of-fact early account of refugee life in a faraway land.
 It contains useful information about the cost of living in Shanghai, as well as interesting observations of a Central European middle-class man, reflecting the stereotypes and worldviews of the time.